Eldaste/ChimechoBot/README.md

 Upcoming:

+Ability to use the "next" command from DM if you have an open Queue

+Ability to track how many unique users join a given raid Queue

+Ability for Mods to lock certian option configurations on a per-server basis

 Configuration options:
   - Max number of attempts
   - Allow users to add themselevs multiple times in a single Queue
   - Change Room size
+  - Unique user tracking on/off